This website uses cookies

 6. Use of quotation marks to delimit strings

-So these are some causes, you might watch out while coding to avoid SQL injections.
+These are some causes you might want to watch out for while coding to avoid SQL injections.

 The following PHP SQL injection example will help you better understand the concept of SQL injections: